Reggae pioneer Toots Hibbert dies aged 77

 Hibbert was recently taken into hospital in Jamaica after contracting coronavirus.

-A statement posted on Facebook in August confirmed that he was receiving treatment in an intensive care unit.
+A statement posted on his band's Facebook page in August confirmed that he was receiving treatment in an intensive care unit.

 The statement read: ''While reports of Mr. Hibbert being in an intensive care unit at a private facility in the Corporate Area are true, the family would like to assure those concerned that he is making positive progress and is receiving the best possible treatment, while he awaits the results on his COVID-19 test.
 He is resting and in good spirits, and is showing signs of improvement by the hour.